INSM-TUM/Scylla-Plugin--SOPA/README.md

     </bsim:abstractCostDriver>
 ```
 ### Simulation Configuration Parser Plugin
-Parses the simulation config file which describes the cost variant by id, frequency of occurence, and cost:
+Parses the simulation config file which describes the cost variant by ID, frequency of occurrence, and cost:
 ```ruby
 bsim:costVariantConfig>
       <bsim:variant id="Shipment and delivery over distance A" frequency="0.2">